Software is infrastructure: failures, successes, costs, and the case for formal verification: Establishing a Mindset

 Formalising a theory not only sharpens its logical structure but also provides insights into how the theory may be presented more effectively.
 Some educators report that the process of formalisation helps identify conceptual bottlenecks that students struggle to grasp.
 In \cite{CMP23}, for example, the authors recount their experience formalising a theory of Choreographic Programming while teaching it in a concurrency theory course for postgraduate computer science students at the University of Southern Denmark.
 They note that: \begin{quote} \enquote{It quickly became apparent that the technical aspects [\dots] that complicated the formalisation of [Choreographic Programming] were also the most challenging for the students.} \end{quote} Furthermore, the goals of making a theory more intuitive for students and amenable to machine encoding can reinforce one another.
 The same authors observe that: \begin{quote} \enquote{The seemingly disparate goals of making the theory more intuitive to students and amenable to formalisation actually converged on the same solution, and sometimes resulted in useful exchanges of feedback.} \end{quote} In the case above, students benefited indirectly from the formalisation even when they were not exposed to it directly.

-Many educators now integrate proof assistants into courses where formal verification is not the focus and where students are not typically introduced to such tools.
+Many educators now integrate proof assistants into courses where \formalverification is not the focus and where students are not typically introduced to such tools.
 For instance, in \cite{JV2022,FVB2020}, the authors describe their use of Isabelle/HOL in an introductory logic course at the Technical University of Denmark.
 A student survey revealed that they felt \enquote{formalisations helped them understand concepts in logic, and that they experimented with them as a learning tool.} More broadly, a recent survey \cite{TGN2025} highlights their growing presence of proof assistants across undergraduate logic, mathematics, and computer science courses, aided by enhanced interfaces and tailored input languages.
 Indeed, usability and learnability—often cited as barriers—have been receiving more attention and resources, reducing the cost of adoption.
 For instance, \cite{HLY24,M24} advocate for the use of Lean in undergraduate mathematics, with \cite{M24} introducing a library for writing Lean proofs that resemble traditional pen-and-paper arguments.
 We refer the interested reader to \cite{BMN23}, which explores how design choices in interaction, automation, and proof presentation can influence students’ reasoning and their ability to structure mathematical arguments.

 These findings point to a clear conclusion: time invested in formalising teaching material pays dividends in clarity and pedagogical effectiveness.
-Formalisation yields dual rewards -- sharper theories and sharper learners—supporting the broader claim that integrating formal methods into both research and teaching enhances understanding and communication alike.
+Formalisation yields dual rewards -- sharper theories and sharper learners—supporting the broader claim that integrating \formalmethods into both research and teaching enhances understanding and communication alike.
 Yet this mutually beneficial relationship remains underappreciated and deserves further exploration and attention.

-\paragraph{Technical debt} Formal methods like formal specification, and lightweight or semiformal approaches, can serve as strategic tools in mitigating technical debt.
-This potential remains underappreciated in both industrial and academic discourse, yet it aligns closely with the foundational aims of formal methods: to make critical aspects of software systems precise, analysable, and resilient to change.
+\paragraph{Technical debt} \Formalmethods, as well as lightweight or semi-formal approaches, can serve as strategic tools in mitigating technical debt.
+This potential remains underappreciated in both industrial and academic discourse, yet it aligns closely with the foundational aims of \formalmethods: to make critical aspects of software systems and processes precise, analysable, and resilient to change.